f5devcentral/f5-velos-training/docs/velos_security.rst

     Commit complete.
     syscon-1-active(config-remote-server-10.255.0.139)#

 Then, you can control the level of events that will be logged to the local audit.log file by configuring the **audit-service** **sw-component**.
-By default all audit events will be logged, but you can turn down the level of events
+By default, all audit events will be logged, but you can turn down the level of events

 .. code-block:: bash